Why Airlines Need a Document Management System for Regulatory Compliance in 2026

 Frequently Asked Questions (FAQ)

 Airlines must comply with multiple regulatory bodies including FAA, EASA, ICAO, and local regulations covering aircraft maintenance, pilot training, air traffic control, and operational procedures.
-IATA partners with governments worldwide to ensure accurate regulatory requirements related to passenger, cargo, and airport charges are communicated in real-time.
-These requirements are constantly evolving and require systematic documentation and tracking.
+New for 2026, IATA has partnered with governments to implement real-time digital compliance reporting systems that require automated data feeds.
+These requirements continue evolving rapidly, necessitating AI-powered systematic documentation and tracking.

-2. How often should airlines conduct regulatory document reviews for compliance?
+2. How often should airlines conduct regulatory document reviews for compliance in 2026?

 3. What are the consequences of poor document management for airline compliance?